VincentWei/MiniGUI/README.md

         43) Oct., 2010:     MiniGUI official version 3.0.12 released.
         44) Aug., 2017:     FMSoft opened the latest source code of MiniGUI under GPL 2.0.
         45) Aug., 2017:     FMSoft opened the latest source code of mDolphin under Apache 2.0.
+        46) Oct., 2017:     WEI Yongming resumed the development of MiniGUI.

 ## ABOUT THE AUTHORS